ialbluwi/11102-f25/lesson-plans/oct14.md

 [PDF Version](/11102-f25/lesson-plans/images/conditionals.pdf)<br>
 [PDF Version (with notes)](/11102-f25/lesson-plans/images/conditionals-notes.pdf)

-Discuss the bugs in the upper two versions and the style issue in the fourth one (the unnecassary use of the `and` clause).
+Discuss the bugs in the upper two versions and the style issue in the fourth one (the unnecessary use of the `and` clause).

 ## Exercise 2